Frequently Asked Questions About Our Programs The first few questions are about language

 and, thus, your ability to communicate.
 You will benefit in the short

-language classes.
+and long run.
 Students wishing to participate in this program should

 have some level of Spanish proficiency to conduct field research.
 You